aric95/Music-Audio-and-Video-Genre-Classification-using-Deep-Learning/README.md

 - Music Video Genre Classification using Image Frames
 - Music Video Genre Classification using combined Audio and Image Features

+A detailed article on this project can be found [here](https://medium.com/@aritrachowdhury95/music-genre-classification-using-deep-learning-audio-and-video-770173980104).

 This was done as our final project for the Advanced Machine Learning course as part of our MSBA'22 program at UT.